 Dear WordPress author, the simple fact of misleading people says something about you and your values.

 Moreover, as both a communicator and business partner at Pixelgrade, I am mesmerized about the level of ignorance regarding how this impacts their brand.

 - How could you not care about the fact that the overall image of your company is dilute?

 - How would you accept being represented in so many ways that anyone could replace the company’s name with another one without any consequence?

 - How could you be so ignorant about how you treat your actual and potential customers?

 It is your responsibility to do more.
 It is your responsibility to educate the publishers you work with.
 It is your responsibility to lead from a place of care and transparency.

 Because you started to look only on the profit margin, you forgot about the big picture.
-You are afraid of asking the hard questions, such as: How much it will last this fiasco? because the answer might keep you awake during the night, and you are afraid of that as you are terrified of seriously thinking about how Gutenberg will dramatically change the themes’ market.
+You are afraid of asking the hard questions, such as: How much it will last this fiasco? because the answer might keep you awake during the night.
+You are afraid as you are terrified of seriously thinking about how Gutenberg will dramatically change the themes’ landscape.

 The main consequence that really triggers me is if this is how you treat your work, I wonder how you treat your team, your customers, the local community.

 - Do you care about your people besides paying their checks?